codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/quay-triggers.md

 max-width="50%"
 %}

-Now we must set Quay to use this URL when an event takes place.
+Now we must set Quay to call this URL when an event takes place.

 ### Setup Quay Notification